Paris restaurant, food and wine experiences

-Bertrand Grebaut is gaining a great reputation for his cooking.
+Bertrand Grébaut is gaining a great reputation for his cooking.
 Certainly enough to entice us back on a recent trip.
 We thought the food had gained coherence and the evening was very enjoyable.
 We like the fact that they are very serious about the food and wine served here but they do it all in a relaxed and friendly way.

-Read our review here: Septime
+Read our review here: Septime restaurant, Paris

-Read our review here: Vivant
+Read our review here: Saturne restaurant, Paris

-Read our review here: Rino
+Read our review here: Clamato seafood restaurant, Paris

-Read our review here: Saturne
+Read our review here: Arpege restaurant, Paris

 The little cousin of the amazingly popular Chateaubriand next door.
 Every time we have dropped in here we have been delighted with the quality of the food and with the natural wine selection.
 The food is small plates but the servings are cleverly put together and represent amazing value for money.